ni/nimi-python/docs/niscope/enums.rst

-    .. py:attribute:: niscope.RISMethod.INCOMPLETE
+    .. py:attribute:: niscope.RISMethod.RIS_INCOMPLETE

-        If RIS does not complete in the allotted fetch time, the Fetch VI should abort and return the incomplete data.
-Any missing samples appear as NaN when fetching scaled data or zero when fetching binary data.
-A warning with a positive error code is returned from the Fetch VI if the RIS acquisition did not finish.
-The acquisition is aborted when data is returned.
+        Returns the RIS waveform after the specified timeout even if it is incomplete.
+If no waveforms have been acquired in certain bins, these bins will have a NaN (when fetching scaled data) or a zero (when fetching binary data).
+A warning (positive error code) is returned from the fetch function if the RIS acquisition did not finish.
+The acquisition aborts when data is returned.

-    .. py:attribute:: niscope.RISMethod.LIMIT_BIN_WIDTH
+    .. py:attribute:: niscope.RISMethod.RIS_LIMITED_BIN_WIDTH

-        Each RIS sample is the average of Min Num Avg points distributed close to the sample period boundaries (within 200 ps).
-Points falling between sample periods are ignored.
+        Limits the waveforms in the various bins to be within 200 ps of the center of the bin.